dotherightthing/wpdtrt-responsive-nav/readme.txt

 * the duplicate footer menu is hidden
 * the responsive nav toggle button toggles the visibility of the header menu.

+= Advanced usage =

+The following default options may be added as required:

+1. `location="header"` - `header` for the header part, `footer` for the footer part
+2. `header_nav_id="main-nav"` - HTML `id` of the main navigation
+3. `footer_nav_id="footer-nav"` - HTML `id` of the footer navigation
+4. `nav_toggle_class="navigation"` - HTML `class` used for styling the menu toggle button
+5. `nav_toggle_class_active="navigation-active" - HTML `class` used for styling the menu toggle button when it is depressed
+6. `slidedown="true" - use a slide-down effect when the menu is opened (and up when it is closed)
+7. `responsive_breakpoint="480px"` - the point after which the mobile menu should be hidden

+The templates may be further customised as follows:

+1. Copy all files in `template-parts` to a `template-parts` folder in the root of your theme
+2. Edit your copies

 == Changelog ==

+= 0.4 =
+* Menus now registered by plugin
+* Shortcodes now load menu template partials
+* Added support for customisation of template partial
+* Removed redundant files
+* Improved documentation

 = 0.1 =
 * Initial version